-Poet Lisa Allen Ortiz: I love the project of vectoring poems that Broadside has taken on.
-This poem has a bee in it (and addresses the subjects of love and exhalation ), and I thought bees, love and exhalation would be good things to spread around with paper and tape!
+Poet Lisa Allen Ortiz: I love the project of Vectorizing poems that Broadsided has taken on.
+This poem has a bee in it (and addresses the subjects of love and exhalation), and I thought bees, love, and exhalation would be good things to spread around with paper and tape!

 What inspires you in this poem?
 What drew you to it?

 Artist Karen Cappotto: The breath of the poem.

 Describe your dream “Vectorization”—where, in your wildest dreams, would you most like to see this broadside posted in the world?

 Artist Karen Cappotto: To see this collaboration projected, like a bee hovering, over Provincetown’s harbor.